younjungpark/SIARD_KR/JdbcAltibase/README.txt

 build.properties.
 In it using a text editor the local values must be entered as directed by the comments.

-JdbcCubrid 2.1 has been built and tested with JAVA JDK 1.8, 9, and 10.
+JdbcAltibase 2.1 has been built and tested with JAVA JDK 1.8, 9, and 10.

 More information about the build process can be found in doc/manual/developer/build.html.